 This Prospectus may also be translated into other languages.
 Any such translation shall only contain the same information and have the same meaning as the English language Prospectus.
-To the extent that there is any inconsistency between the English language Prospectus and the Prospectus in another language, this English language Prospectus will prevail, except, to the extent (but only to the extent) required by law of any jurisdiction where the Shares are sold, that in an action based upon disclosure in a Prospectus in a language other than English, the language of the Prospectus on which such action is based shall prevail.
+To the extent that there is any inconsistency between the English language Prospectus and the Prospectus in another language, this English language Prospectus will prevail, except, to the extent (but only to the extent) required by law of any jurisdiction where the Shares are sold, that in an action based upon disclosure in a Prospectus on which such action is based shall prevail.
 All disputes as to the contents of this Prospectus shall be governed in accordance with the laws of Ireland.

-FUNDS.
+Funds.
 Under the Articles, the Directors are required to establish a separate Fund, with separate records, in the following manner: